 This time can be crucial.

-Using AppSec Flow can give the manager and his team the control they need to manage the vulnerability management process in the best possible way.
+Using our DevSecOps platform can give the manager and his team the control they need to manage the vulnerability management process in the best possible way.

 Proper management of vulnerability remediation process can be the key between secure and unsecured software.